CrossLangNV/DGFISMA_term_extraction/user_scripts/README.md

 <h2> Preparation of training data using annotations in UIMA CAS object </h2>

-We provide a user script to convert annotations in a CAS object, provided by the users of the Glossary app to the format that can be used by the `generate_training_data` user script.
+We provide a user script to convert annotations in a CAS object, provided by the users of the Glossary app to the format that can be used by the `generate_training_data.py` user script.

 The annotations added by the users of the Glossary app are: `config[ 'Annotation_user' ].get( 'TOKEN_TYPE_USER' )`, `config[ 'Annotation' ].get( 'DEFINED_TYPE_USER' )` and `config[ 'Annotation' ].get( 'DEFINITION_TYPE_USER' )`.

-Using the user script `generate_training_data_CAS`, and given a directory containing CAS objects (<em>.xmi</em> format), we can run the following code from the Python Interpreter:
+Using the user script `generate_training_data_CAS.py`, and given a directory containing CAS objects (<em>.xmi</em> format), we can run the following code from the Python Interpreter:

 ```
 from user_scripts import generate_training_data_from_cas